hellerve/gh-stats/README.md

 Fetch your personal Github statistics.

 It asks you for your credentials and then fetches all information about your repositories, commits and organizations.
+Mostly just the number of commits, really.

 ## usage
 ```